d3kryption/elderscrolls_fandom_dialogue_ripper/README.md

 ```html
 <dd>This is the final node which stands for dialogue...dialogue?
 I'm not sure but this is basically the option and its reply.
 ```

+Using the abbove, the code will first find all dialogue options via the `diabox` class, then loop through it.
+If it finds a `<b>` for the player option then it'll log it as a line with the name of `Player`.
+If it finds a `<i>` it'll log it as an NPC line. before it logs it, it'll try to go back up the chain and search the `<p>` to hopefully find the name of the NPC.
+If it finds a `<dl>` then it will restart the search process.
+Finally, it exports it.